Erik Varden: Bishop-prelacy of Trondheim

 On 1 October 2019, he was appointed by Pope Francis prelate of the Territorial Prelature of Trondheim in his native Norway, which had been vacant for the previous ten years.
 His episcopal consecration was scheduled for 4 January 2020, but was postponed on account of the short sabbatical period that was granted him at his request and on account also of the restrictions that were later imposed by the spread of COVID-19.
 Varden's episcopal consecration took place on 3 October 2020 in Nidaros Cathedral.
 He is the first native Norwegian Catholic bishop in Trondheim in modern times: his five predecessors were all German missionaries.
+In February 2026, Pope Leo XIV selected Varden to preach at a week-long Lenten spiritual retreat for Leo and the Roman Curia.